Nikotrics/LDR-MINI-PROJECT/README.md

 3. Circuit in Hardware

 ## © 2025 Humeez Qureshi
-All images in this repository are protected.
+All images & circuit in this repository are protected.
 No reuse, redistribution, or modification without permission.